Brinda2310/BMS_V1_0_4_Normal_Mode/Asteria_BMS/DEV_TRACKER.md

 		   FLASH - Micro controllers internal flash tested for storing and retrieving user data (4Kb sectors for stm32l432kc) RTC - RTC functionality is tested for almost 12Hrs and found it correct without any lag/lead in real time.
 		   GPIO - tested for different GPIOs required in application like SD_CARD_SELECT,SD_CHIP_SELECT, BOARD_LED etc

+	Major Development on applicaion side:
+		1. Created the functions for reading all cell voltages, pack voltage,pack temperature, pack current flowing into and out of the pack and tested the same
+		2. Added sleep and wakeup functionality for BMS IC and STM MCU and tested the same
+		3. Added logging structure to log the BMS data for 1Hz
+		4. External switch is tested for wakeup and to show the LED patterns for SOC and SOH(SOC and SOH logic is yet to be implemented)
+		5. The logic is implemented to increase the write/erase cycles of the STM's internal flash and tested the same

 	Folder Strucuture:
 		Asteria_BMS: